Emergencies: Accidents, downed wires, trees or conditions that require emergency response – call 911

 How to Report

 Be as specific as possible and courteous.
 Explain why the problem is a hazard.
 For example: “I’d like to report a pothole 10 feet north of the intersection of ABC Avenue and 123rd Street, on the south side of the road in the shoulder.
 The hole is about three feet long, one foot wide, and 2 inches deep.
 It’s big enough to cause a rider to swerve into traffic unexpectedly.”
 Note the person’s name and the date you called.
 With smaller budgets, fewer people, and scheduling logistics, correcting a problem takes more or less time.
-However, if the road hazard is not addressed within a reasonable period of time, please contact the jurisdiction again or click on this link – pothole – to send an email to the KBC for follow-up help.
+So, please be patient, and patiently persistent.